 The Board places high priority on communication with Shareholders and is aware of the obligations it has, under the Corporations Act and ASX Listing Rules, to keep the market fully informed of the information which is not generally available and which may have a material effect on the price or value on the Company’s securities.

 The Company has adopted policies which establish procedures to ensure the directors and management are aware of and fulfill their obligations in relation to the timely disclosure of material price sensitive information.

 Continuous disclosure is discussed at all regular Board meetings and on an ongoing basis the Board ensures that all activities are reviewed with a view to necessity for disclosure for security holders.

 In accordance with ASX Listing Rules the Company Secretary has been appointed as the Company’s disclosure officer.

-The Board has adopted a risk management policy that sets out a framework for a system of risk management and internal compliance and control whereby the Board delegates day-to-day management of risk to the Chief Executive Officer therefore complying with Recommendation 7.1 of the Corporate Governance Council.
+The Board has adopted a risk management policy that sets out a framework for a system of risk management and internal compliance and control whereby the Board delegates day-to-day management of risk to the Chief Executive Officer therefore complying with the recommendations of the Corporate Governance Council.
 The Board is responsible for supervising the management’s framework of control and accountability systems to enable risk to be assessed and managed.